populationgenetics/exercises/Effective_population_size/README.md

 ```
 see: [./scripts/6_plot_Ne_Nc.r](./scripts/6_plot_Ne_Nc.r) to see just the commands that are executed, or see [./6_plot_Ne_Nc.ipynb](./6_plot_Ne_Nc.ipynb) for an annotated version that describes each line.

-This will create four plots looking at Ne and Nc in the six pink salmon populations:
+This will create three plots looking at Ne and Nc in the six pink salmon populations:

 1. Barplot of the population-specific effective population size estimates: ./plots/Ne_estimates.png